 Results: Building analytics saves healthcare provider $21,000/month in energy alone

 Using a Graphical User Interface (GUI) to evaluate and correct everyday individual problems (like generating unnecessary expense by heating or cooling an unoccupied room to human comfort levels) is the way facilities managers traditionally operate.
 However, building analytics are now bringing in an entirely new dimension for determining cause and effect within the holistic system.
 These tools also help make predictions about how building infrastructure will behave and, ultimately, help determine when failures will occur.
 This type of data represents a major step forward in helping to avoid unanticipated downtime.
-Building analytics not only identifies typical problems but are also capable of flagging two or three symptomatic issues, of relating them to each other and, in the process, of identifying what may turn out to be a major problem.
+Building analytics not only identifies typical problems but are also capable of flagging two or three symptomatic issues, relating them to each other, and, in the process, of identifying what may turn out to be a major problem.

 For example, one of our healthcare clients was unaware that his building automation system was simultaneously heating and cooling parts of his facility.
-The heating and cooling systems were continuously running against each other and cancelling each other out.
+The heating and cooling systems were continuously running against each other and canceling each other out.
 The building analytics package we installed showed how much this discrepancy was costing him in wasted energy consumption.
-Through use of analytics, we were able to pinpoint the discrepancies, apply a tangible cost number, and then take corrective action.
+Through the use of analytics, we were able to pinpoint the discrepancies, apply for a tangible cost number, and then take corrective action.
 As a result, his $30,000 investment in our analytics package saved him $21,000 per month in energy cost avoidance.

 Building analytics address human comfort, energy waste, and maintenance

-Energy waste is just one area where building analytics provide cost saving benefits.
+Energy waste is just one area where building analytics provide cost-saving benefits.
 Human comfort improvements and predictive maintenance also help to boost occupant productivity while minimizing downtime.